 Rachel M. Gisselquist

-Rachel M. Gisselquist, a political scientist, is a Research Fellow with UNU-WIDER.
-She works on the politics of the developing world, with particular attention to ethnic politics and group-based inequality, state fragility, governance, and democratization in sub-Saharan Africa.
-She has field experience in multiple contexts, including in 24 African countries, with longer-term research in Benin, Bolivia, and Niger.
+Rachel M. Gisselquist, a political scientist, is a Senior Research Fellow with the United Nations University, World Institute for Development Economics Research (UNU-WIDER) and a member of the institute’s Senior Management Team.
+She works on the politics of the developing world, with particular attention to ethnic politics and inequality between groups, state fragility, governance, and democratization in sub-Saharan Africa.